 Her goals in life are simple: to finish raising two happy, healthy, productive young adults; to keep writing books for as long as she possibly can; and to never be on a flight that makes the news.

 Join Marie’s mailing list for news about new books and upcoming appearances in your area.
 Follow her on Twitter @marieforce .
 Join one of Marie’s many reader groups.
-Contact Marie at firstname.lastname@example.org.A #selfpublishing force to be reckoned with: that's @MarieForce.
-Read her success story… Click To Tweet
+Contact Marie at email@example.com.A #selfpublishing force to be reckoned with: that's @MarieForce.
+Read her success story interview on our blog today.
+Click To Tweet